-Lynda.com was founded in 1995, and is now one of the leading providers of video courses, with content on a wide range of subjects.
+Lynda.com (now LinkedIn Learning) was founded in 1995, and is now one of the leading providers of video courses, with content on a wide range of subjects.
 Since the acquisition of Lynda in 2015 by LinkedIn, who themselves have since been bought by Microsoft, the Lynda courses are now part of the LinkedIn Learning platform.

 Because of this acquisition, all Lynda users — both new and old – access the learning content through the LinkedIn Learning website.
 There, you can find all of the courses previously hosted at Lynda.com, as well as new content, which is added on a regular basis.
 In fact, with new material added each week, there are currently more than 10,000 expert led-courses available on the LinkedIn Learning platform.